Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 Does Sam’s Club really save you money?

 I question it every year.
+Do I actually save money shopping at Sam’s Club?
 There are always people on social media or in articles online saying that warehouse clubs are a bad deal, that they trick people into over-spending, that they’re just proof that we’re a consumerist society.
 And gosh, how can you argue with that when you have a package of 96 paper towels in the back of your SUV?
 (96 is totally an exaggeration.
 The paper towels I buy come with 15 mega-rolls and they’re my favorite paper towels ever.)
-But I do disagree.
+But I’ve done the math and I do save money.

 When Do I Break Even?